feature-hub/feature-hub/README.md

 # Feature Hub

-The Feature Hub is an opinionated JavaScript implementation of the micro frontends approach to creating scalable web applications with multiple teams and different technologies.
+The **Feature Hub** is an opinionated JavaScript implementation of the micro frontends approach, which enables scalable development and cross-page reuse of end-to-end built features.
+As opposed to the conventional approach of only allowing the reuse of UI components without encapsulated business logic, where many features had to be developed end-to-end several times.

 ## Documentation